Dan12/project-ideas/README.md

 ## Image editing software
 - encourages creation of plugins to add effects to images by implementing certain algorithms

+## Running pace predictor
+- uses existing data to advise a pace for a certain distance
+- gets better the more you input your running data
+- ml project, which algorithm (SVM?)

 ## Simple and easy mathematical proof notation guide
 - union, and, or, implies, if ... then ... , etc.
 - truth tables